javirs200/Chat_TPG/readme.md

 ### DEPLOY THE APP

-this app add a dockerfile , it can be deploy on plattforms shuch as render , aws , Azure ...
+this app has a dockerfile , it can be deploy on plattforms shuch as render , aws , Azure ...

 there is an exapmle of render deployment -> [Chat TPG](https://chat-tpg.onrender.com)